Hive2Hive/Hive2Hive/README.md

 ## Documentation

-- For more details and documentation about the project, please visit http://www.hive2hive.com/.
+- For more details and documentation of the Hive2Hive project, please visit the [GitHub Wiki](https://github.com/Hive2Hive/Hive2Hive/wiki).
-- You can also take a look at our [GitHub Wiki](https://github.com/Hive2Hive/Hive2Hive/wiki).
+- You can also take a look at our project website at [www.hive2hive.com](http://www.hive2hive.com).
 - The source code itself is thoroughly documented using JavaDoc.

 ## Contribution